-My love for dark, leafy greens during the winter months comes second only to my love of citrus.
-Putting them both together is nothing short of mind blowing.
+During the winter months, my love for dark, leafy greens comes second only to my love of citrus.
+For me, putting these two favorites together is nothing short of mind blowing.

 Yes, I realize that I might be the only person ever to consider greens mind blowing.
 But if you can’t get enough of kale, bok choy and chard, you must try them with a twist of citrus.